-Fortunately, some of those antiquated thoughts and ideas are slowly changing as the enormity of the costs — both in human and financial terms — from the substantial gaps in the mental health care system become more and more evident.
+Fortunately, some of those antiquated thoughts and ideas are slowly changing as the enormity of the costs — both in human and financial terms — from the substantial and stark gaps in the mental health care system become more and more evident.
 Depression and related issues are now the leading cause of disability with major depressive disorders resulting in an estimated $210.5 billion in economic impact from absenteeism, decreased productivity and other costs, not to mention resulting in countless damaged and even shattered lives and families.
 Estimates indicate that as much as 50% of the prison population in the United States has some kind of mental illness or health condition.

 Despite the obviousness, size and scope of the problem, budget pressures and political haggling and divisiveness continue and mental health funding continues to be left far behind while this looming societal mental health crisis simply gets worse.
 Funding is cut, not increased.

 Treatment options and programs shrink, outright close or are forced to reduce even the very basic care they presently provide.
 Facilities and mental health care resources find themselves financially strapped or unable to operate at all.
 Prevention efforts and programs lag, are cut back and even disappear due to underfunding.
 Continued insurance industry resistance to truly put coverage for mental health care on an equal footing with and with reasonable reimbursments and payments compared to other healthcare.
 That means that, too often, mental health care seems to be a neglected stepchild in our health care system.